1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Puerto Ricanś governor is ceremonial in the United states
 #### Spooner Act
  - 1902
- - John Spooner of Wisconsin introduced an amendment to a bill for a canal in Nicaragu
+ - John Spooner of Wisconsin introduced an amendment to a bill for a canal in Nicaragua
+ - Allowed the U.S. president to buy the assets of the French company.
+ -
 #### Clayton Bulwer Treaty
 #### Hay Pauncefote Treaty
 #### Hay Bunau Varilla Treaty